patelhitarth08/CAConnect/README.md

-# CAConnect: Seamless Collaboration for Chartered Accountant with their clients
+# CAConnect: Seamless Collaboration for a Chartered Accountant with their clients and employee